VCUWrightCenter/TopExApp/docs/tutorial_covidTweets.md

 <img src="https://vcuwrightcenter.github.io/TopExApp/figs/tutorial_15.png" alt="Loading stopword file." width="600"/>

 Note that with the first scatter plot 30 clusters looked like too many, however, 30 clusters for this plot looks ok.
 They are small, but reading through the Word Clouds finds a few that are informative.
 For example, Cluster 7 is all about helping to stop the spread of the virus.
-Cluster 1 is about new case confirmations while the closly related Cluster 5 focuses more on the death toll and Cluster 21 is about testing positive.
+Cluster 1 is about new case confirmations while the closely related Cluster 5 focuses more on the death toll and Cluster 21 is about testing positive.
 Continue to explore the other clusters to see what else you can identify.
 Also, remember that there are no "correct" number of clusters here.
 Feel free to play with the reclustering and the NLP parameters to see how that affects your results!

 <img src="https://vcuwrightcenter.github.io/TopExApp/figs/tutorial_16.png" alt="Sample word clouds after using stopwords." width="800"/>

 ## Using an Expansion Corpus <a name="expansion">

 The results from the steps above utilize the input texts as the background corpus to generate numerical representations for each sentence; however, sometimes your input corpus may at times be small and you need additional background context in order to get good sentence representations, or you want to use the same documents as your background for clustering multiple input corpora.
 This is where the Expansion corpus comes in.
-For this tutorial, we are going to import the December Tweets as our expansion corpus and generate the sentences representations using both the Tweets from March and December.
+For this tutorial, we are going to import the December Tweets as our expansion corpus and generate the sentence representations using both the Tweets from March and December.

 To get started, navigate to the "Load Data" tab and scroll down to the "Expansion Corpus" section at the bottom of the panel, then click on the "Upload Expansion Docs" button.

 <img src="https://vcuwrightcenter.github.io/TopExApp/figs/tutorial_17.png" alt="Upload expansion corpus button." width="300"/>

 Navigate to the folder that contains the data for this tutorial and select the "December2020" folder, then select "Upload" when it asks you to upload the files.
-Your files should population below the Expansion Corpus section.
+Your files should populate below the Expansion Corpus section.

-Next, let adjust the Background Corpus on the Parameters tab.
+Next, let's adjust the Background Corpus on the Parameters tab.
 All of the parameters are going to stay the same EXCEPT the Background Corpus, which needs to be changed to "Both".
 Navigate back to the "Load Data" tab and click the "Run TopEx!" button.

 <img src="https://vcuwrightcenter.github.io/TopExApp/figs/tutorial_18.png" alt="Changing background corpus to Both." width="300"/>